sarfraznawaz2005/indexer/README.md

 `ignore_tables` : When you don't use `watched_tables` option, Indexer watches all tables.
 Using this option, you can ignore specified tables to be watched.

 `ignore_paths` : These paths/patterns will NOT be handled by Indexer.

+`slow_time` : Time in ms when queries will be considered slow.

 `output_to` : Outputs results to given classes.
 By default `Web` class is included.